Chakilamsrikanth/Cars-View-Slider/README.md

 2. **CSS:** Styles the HTML elements, providing visual enhancements such as colors, fonts, and positioning.
 It also includes animations for the slider and planetary effects.

 3. **JavaScript:** Adds interactivity to the web page.
-It handles the sliding functionality of the cars and triggers the planetary animation when a car name is clicked.
+It handles the sliding functionality of the cars and triggers the sliding animation when a car name is clicked.

 ## Demo